jump85/HybridAIQuantum-Challenge/README.md

 ### Phase 1

-Participants submit an initial solution relying on the provided quantum model.
+Participants submit an initial solution (possibly based, but not restricted to, on the provided quantum model).
 The top 10 solutions will advance to Phase 2 based on:

-- Accuracy improvements potential as defined in the Evaluation Criteria
+- Accuracy improvements *potential* as defined in the Evaluation Criteria
 - Creativity in approach
 - Report quality

+Note tha the actual accuracy improvement is not a strict requirement for Phase 1 submission, however, clues that the quantum model has the potential to improve the accuracy are expected.

 Selected participants will receive credits for Scaleway GPU simulators to develop extended solutions in Phase 2.